Get More Modules¶

 CONTRIB_MODULES_PATH

-in the ejabberdctl.cfg
+in the ejabberdctl.cfg configuration file.

-To get new modules in ejabberd-modules
+To get new modules in ejabberd-modules:

 -